 For years I had long wanted to wander this inviting granite playground at the furthest reaches of Lynn Headwaters Regional Park.
-Thus it was that in early August of 2005 that Doug and I found ourselves stalking past the Lynn Headwaters gatehouse at the inhospitable time of 430 am and crossing over Lynn Creek.
+Thus it was that in early August of 2005 that Doug and I found ourselves stalking past the Lynn Headwaters gatehouse at the inhospitable time of 430 am and crossing the bridge over Lynn Creek.
 Hiking as briskly as that early hour allowed, we made swift work of the first seven kilometres, then turned uphill onto the Coliseum Mountain Trail.
 The plan was to ascend Coliseum and explore the ridge of Burwell to its end, then to return via the same route.

-At about 650 m, we could begin to see the forest change from second growth cedar and hemlock to a rare grove of high altitude Western Hemlock.
-This tree, at lower climes, has a much shortened lifespan and therefore limited size, but in the ideal conditions at higher altitudes it can grow much larger.
+At about 650 m in elevation, we could begin to see the forest change from second growth cedar and hemlock to a rare grove of high altitude Western Hemlock.
+This tree, at lower climes, has a much shortened lifespan and therefore limited size, but in the ideal conditions of higher altitudes it can grow much larger.
 In the 1990s avid tree enthusiast Randy Stoltmann had stumbled upon a record hemlock here, and we hoped to pay it a visit ourselves.
 Fortunately, it was not too difficult to find, not far from Norvan Pools.
 We marvelled at the tree, called Norvan’s Castle, which is over nine feet in diameter and hundreds of years old!

 Leaving the hemlock grove we climbed upward and across a rocky gully toward Norvan Meadows.